Running isn’t just about running.

 If I begin my workout straight away and forgo my warm-up, my heart rate tends to spike more quickly than if I’m properly warmed up.
 (This is especially important to do before races!)

 While you’re warming up, take advantage of the time and mentally prepare yourself for the workout.
-Think about the objective for the run and what you need to do to get ready to go.
+Think about the objective of the run and what you need to do to get ready to go.

 How much time do I need to warm up?